vyca2017/content/content/tutorials/authentication/react-apollo-digits.md

 ### 1.2 Configure Digits with Graphcool

 In the [console](https://console.graph.cool), let's create a new project so we can freely experiment with Digits.
-Head over to the `User` model of your new project, select *Configure Auth Providers*, enable Digits and enter the information collected from above.
+Head over to the `User` type of your new project, select *Configure Auth Providers*, enable Digits and enter the information collected from above.

 Now it's time to design our data schema.